fanweng/cpp-programming/knowledge-base/STL/usages/regex.md

 Regular expression is a language to describe the text patterns, where the header `<regex>` is used.

-Three main concepts: characters, groupings, quantifiers.
+Three main concepts:
+- characters
+- groupings
+- quantifiers

 ### Characters